HouGroup/SROS/README.md

 ------
 If you use **SROS** in your research, please give the repo a star :star:

+For more information about the method and for applications see:

+Liao J., "Modeling Short-Range Order in High-Entropy Cation-Disordered Rocksalt-Type Cathodes" Adv.
+Energy Mater.
+2025, 2501857 (https://doi.org/10.1002/aenm.202501857)

 Contributing
 ------------
 We welcome all your contributions with open arms!
 Please fork and pull request any contributions.